jupierce/oc-update-design-ideas/policies.md

                   "<version>".
 For example, "--to 4.18" will recommend an update path to reach the specified minor version.

+  --through       "<version>".
+Advanced.
+If an intermediate version is required to reach a destination version, constrain
+                  the recommendeations to include this intermediate version.
+One "through" per minor can be specified.
+                  For example, "--to 4.21 --through 4.19.6 --through 4.20.4".

   --includes      A Red Hat issue identifier.
 Recommendation will include whether the release includes a change
                   for the indicated issue(s).